 Under the mid-month convention, if an asset is placed in service after the 15th of the month, the asset is treated as though it was placed in service on the first day of the next month.
 If the asset is placed in service before the 16th of the month, it is treated as though it was placed in service on the first day of that month.
-Similarly, if the asset is disposed of before the 16th of the month, the asset is treated as though it was disposed of after the 15th of the month, it is treated as though it is treated as though it is treated as though it was disposed of after the 15th of the month, it is treated as though it was disposed of after the 15th of the month, it is treated as though it was disposed of on the last day of the next month.
+Similarly, if the asset is disposed of before the 16th of the month, the asset is treated as though it was disposed of on the last day of the previous month.
+If the asset is disposed of after the 15th of the month, it is treated as though it was disposed of on the last day of that month.